UNC-ChemNMR/NMR_billing/README.md

 2. Navigate to the `Releases` section or the `/dist` directory.
 3. Download the latest version of `parse_bruker_logs.exe` and `generate_cfs.exe`.
 4. Save the files to a folder on your computer for easy access.
-5. Follow the [instruction](#steps-to-add-to-path) for adding the script to you PATH.
+5. Follow the [instruction](#steps-to-add-to-path) for adding the script to you PATHs so you can run the program from any directory on your computer.

 ### 1. Running parse_bruker_logs.exe